New Campaign for Police headhunting launched

 The details of this package are still being worked through, however Police are already aiming to recruit an additional 220 officers this financial year.

 I know Police staff do a great job, often in what can only be described as trying circumstances.
-They deal with New Zealanders when theyre at their most vulnerable and protect us all from harm.
+They deal with New Zealanders when they are at their most vulnerable and protect us all from harm.

 This video, starring more than 70 real staff, is an effective way to showcase there is much more to working for Police than a lot of people realise, and that the organisation needs people who represent all of the communities in New Zealand.